 An example of an embedded map; it's hard to read this while moving.

-Finally, geolocalized data are seldom shared by parking providers in open and standard formats.
+Finally, geolocalized data is seldom shared by parking providers in open and standard formats.
 Thus, it is hard for developers to get exhaustive, reliable, and up-to-date data.
-What if operators used Open Data to improve parking?
+What if operators used open data to improve parking?

 With the spreading of sensors, parking providers will soon be able to measure the percentage of a parking facility occupied in real time.
 Thanks to platforms built to bring value to data, parking providers will be able to instantly transmit this information to their partners (and to the rest of the world).
 It will then be possible to develop applications to notify the passengers of a vehicle that there is a parking space available right next to them.
 All in all, users will save valuable time.